Kotlin/kotlinx.serialization/docs/formats.md

 )
 ```

-can also be a valid deserialize target for the message given above, if you don't need polymorphism here.
+has binary campatibility with the message given above, which means it can also be a valid deserialize target, if you don't need polymorphism here.

 But please note that, if an instance of `Data2` with both `homeNumber` and `workNumber` assigned is serialized in proto wire, and send to another parser, one of the field may be omitted and lead to unknown issue.